Knowledge Brief

 Feeling Proud, Feeling Embarrassed: Experiences of Low-income Women with Crowd Work

 This Note examines how crowd work platforms, online marketplaces for freelance tasks, can impact low-income women in patriarchal societies.
 While these platforms offer increased work opportunities, the research explores the challenges women face.
 The study, conducted in India, found significant hurdles like gaining family permission, limited support, and working in secrecy.
 Despite these difficulties, the research also highlights positive outcomes such as increased confidence,autonomy, and agency for the women involved.
-The report concludes by discussing ways to reduce the tensions and diff
+The re

 The Promise of Ejo Heza : A Brighter Future for All Rwandans - Executive Summary (English)